Thom03/geosites-project/README.md

     $ pip install geonode

-    $ django-admin.py startproject my_project_name --template=https://github.com/terranodo/geosites-project/archive/master.zip -epu,rst,yml
+    $ django-admin.py startproject project_name --template=https://github.com/terranodo/geosites-project/archive/master.zip -epu,rst,yml

-    $ cd my_project_name
+    $ cd project_name

     $ bash ./setup.sh example.org

-where example.org is the base domain name for the GeoNode sites.
+### GeoServer

+A single GeoServer instance is used to serve data to all of the GeoSites.
+Install GeoServer as normal for GeoNode either on the same machine or a different one.
+Each site will proxy the /geoserver URL to the address of GeoServer.
+However, The default GeoNode installation sets the URL of the GeoNode site in one of the GeoServer config files: Edit the *GEOSERVER_DATA_DIR/security/auth/geonodeAuthProvider/config.xml* by changing the baseUrl field to an empty string:

+    <baseUrl></baseUrl>

+When baseUrl is empty, GeoServer will attempt to authenticate against the requesting URL.
+Since a reverse proxy to GeoServer is configured on the web servers the requesting URL can be used to determine the URL to GeoNode.
+In fact, setting baseUrl to an empty string will work on a non GeoSites implementation of GeoNode as well, since a proxy is configured by default for a regular GeoNode project as well.

 ## GeoSites Project

-A GeoSites project looks similar to a normal GeoNode project, but with additional folders for sites, and more settings files.
-In the project there is a directory for each site: 'master' and 'site2' in the example listing below.
-Each site folder contains a settings file (and optionally local_settings) with site specific settings, as well as directories for static files and Django templates.
-In addition are configuration files necessary to serve the site: nginx, gunicorn, and wsgi.py.
-GeoSites works via a hierarchy: first default GeoNode, then GeoSites settings, then project settings, then site specific settings.
-This hierachy is used for settings, templates, and static files.
+After installing you will have a directory of files for your project.
+A GeoSites project looks similar to a normal GeoNode project, but with additional folders and settings files for sites.
+In the project below there is just one directory for the master site.
+Additional sites will have the same structure as the master site.
+Each site folder contains a settings file and local_settings with site specific settings, as well as directories for static files and Django templates, and web server and application configuration files (nginx, gunicorn, wsgi.py).

-The project_name folder contains common settings in the pre_settings.py, post_settings.py, and optionally local_settings.py files.
-There is also a sites.json file, which is a JSON file of the sites database table.
-This is for convenience, as the file will contain the site IDs and names for all currently enabled sites.
-The urls file is a common urls file, although each site could have their own urls file if needed (by creating one and setting it in the site specific settings file).

-The top level directory contains two manage scripts, and a typical setup script.
-The familiar manage.py is a regular Django manage file that uses the master site for the settings file.
-This is the command that should be used when doing many tasks such as inspecting the database, creating a super-user, or adding a new site.
-The manage_all.py script is when a command should be run on all sites, syncdb and collectstatic being the common ones.
-The syncdb command will call sync the DB to the settings file of each site, while collectstatic will loop through the sites and collect the static files of all sites in the common location they are served from.

 ~~~
 geosites-project